-We invite you to submit your abstract/s before 5pm Friday 10 August (NZST)
+We invite you to submit your abstract/s (15min and poster presentations) before 5pm Friday 10 September (NZST)

 Technical sessions will be organised around the following areas broadly including all aspects of nanotechnology and advanced materials science:

 - Functional materials

 - Future devices and technologies

 - Soft Matter

 - Theory and modelling of materials and devices